Soaring petrol costs have pushed inflation to its highest level for 40 years.

-The price of fuel has increased because the price for crude oil, which is used to make petrol and diesel, has risen.
+Fuel prices have increased sharply because the price for crude oil, which is used to make petrol and diesel, has gone up.

-As life has returned to normal - and demand for energy has grown - suppliers have sometimes struggled to meet this demand and prices have risen.
+As life returned to normal, the demand for energy increased.
+But suppliers have struggled to keep up and prices have risen.

 What impact has the war in Ukraine had?

-Prices were rising before the war in Ukraine - and the fallout from Russia's invasion has made things worse.
+Fuel prices were already rising before the war in Ukraine started in February - and the fallout from Russia's invasion has made things worse.

 The US has announced a complete ban on Russian oil imports.
-The UK is to phase out Russian oil by the end of the year.
+The UK is phasing out Russian oil, and EU leaders say they will block most Russian oil imports by the end of the year.

 This means demand for oil from other producers has increased, leading to higher prices.